All Episodes

 We cut prices, and the people that didn't cut prices suffered.

-The rich white Republican businesses in the malls that didn't cut prices.
+The rich white Republican businesses in the malls that didn't cut prices, why they're out of it.

-They're they're they had a bad weekend, supposedly.
+They had a bad weekend, supposedly.

-When you cut prices there, why get out of the way for all we know the same thing does happen with taxes.
+When you cut prices there, why get out of the way for all it?

-And the dirty little secret is it's these tight wad skin flint, cheap rearing little liberals who are causing all those lines in the discount stores.
+And the dirty little secret is it's these tight wad, skin flint, cheap rearing little liberals who are causing all those lines in the discount stores.

 It's these tight wads trying to get all the bargains.